AFASResearch/mobile-web-experiments/README.md

 $ cordova run wp8
 ```

+##Note: you will need to have rethinkdb running for full functionality. standard is localhost:8181.

 Cordova does need to compile for specific , and therefore the bundle.js needs to be put in a specific path:
 To edit the files for cordova, take the bundle.js from the dist folder and put it inside the /cordova-demo/www/js folder.